-Our answers to the most frequently asked questions from community members, parents/caregivers, teachers, and K-12 education leaders help everyone better understand what our curriculum includes (and doesn't include) and how we work with K-12 schools.
+Our answers to the most frequently asked questions from community members, parents/caregivers, teachers & school administrators, and K-12 state education agency leaders help everyone better understand what our curriculum includes (and doesn't include) and how we work with K-12 schools.

 Questions from Community Members